 These bricks can be used in a variety of alternative building methods, they can be left exposed (as pictured above) or plastered over to give a more modern look.
 If you’ve never built anything before give it a try, a new playhouse for the kids or a wall around your garden would be a good beginner project… although you may have to recruit some friends to start building eco-bricks depending how ambitious your build becomes.

-I hope this inspires someone, if you have questions or want or want to share something you built out of eco-bricks drop me a line at email@example.com
+I hope this inspires someone, if you have questions or want to share something you built out of eco-bricks drop me a line at email@example.com